 Hiking from Istanbul to Vienna and then to Italy following the mountain ranges in Bulgaria and then the Carpathians (Romania, Ukraine, Slovakia …) : the way, the daily stages, tips, accommodation, GPS tracks..

-4 months hiking, 3800 kilometers from Turkey to the Italian border through Bulgaria, Romania, Ukraine, Slovakia and Austria and on some more or less parts in Greece, Serbia, Poland and Czech Republic.
-Eleven countries and even two continents with a symbolic start on the Asian side of the Bosphorus.
+4 months hiking, 3800 kilometers from Turkey to the Italian border through Bulgaria, Romania, Ukraine, Slovakia and Austria and on some more or less parts in Greece, Serbia, Poland, Czech Republic and Hungary to get to Italy.
+Twelve countries and even two continents with a symbolic start on the Asian side of the Bosphorus.

 A hike mostly on the other side of the old iron curtain.
 Central Europe, Eastern Europe, Mitteleuropa … these countries with shifting borders were surrounded by powerful empires.
 They have gained their independence over the past 150 years.
 Nowadays, they are at a key moment in their history: to heal the wounds of this troubled past, consolidate democracy, develop the economy to close the gap with the West and anchor (or not) themselves to Western Europe.

-Eleven countries, outside and in the European Union, Cyrillic or Latin alphabet, 11 languages, several minorities, a long part in the Orthodox world but also Catholic areas (Greek Catholic, Uniates …), Protestant and the beginning in Islam regions (Sunni, Alevi …).
+Twelve countries, outside and in the European Union, Cyrillic or Latin alphabet, twelve languages, several minorities, a long part in the Orthodox world but also Catholic areas (Greek Catholic, Uniates …), Protestant and the beginning in Islam regions (Sunni, Alevi …).